lilypad1729/Data_Analysis-SmartCity/README.md

 The data source is 'Smart Cities indexes 2022' on Kaggle.
 Link: https://www.kaggle.com/datasets/nicolasmiguezgarcia/smart-cities-kpis-indexes

-In this project, the original data is stored in MySQL database, please use the *create_tables.sql* file to create the corresponding tables before running the notebook.
+In this project, the original data is stored in MySQL database, please use the *create_tables.sql* file to create the corresponding tables in database before running the notebook.